-Writer, journalist, best-selling blogger and distinguished supporter of Humanism
+Writer, journalist, best-selling blogger and Patron of Humanists UK

 By caving in to faith schools, the government is at risk of teaching only shame in the classroom.